Analyze Network Traffic with Network Flows

 Identify the top talkers and top listeners

-The inspection of network flow can show the top talkers and top Listeners in the network, as well as breaking down network usage by source, destination address, protocol or application.
+The inspection of network flow can show the top talkers and top listeners in the network, as well as breaking down network usage by source, destination address, protocol or application.

 Get detailed information of your devices

-Top talker and top listener
+Top talker and top listener in your network

 The flow data is provided via various protocols, such as NetFlow or sFlow.
 Cisco originally developed NetFlow with the intention of simplifying the creation of access control lists.
 However, the data collected has proven to be very useful for additional analysis, so the network manufacturer has developed the protocol further.

-Although other analysis techniques from other network manufacturers are now available, such as J-flow from Juniper Networks, NetStream from Huawei or Rflow from Ericsson, Cisco's technique is the most common.
+Although other analysis techniques from other network manufacturers, such as J-flow from Juniper Networks, NetStream from Huawei or Rflow from Ericsson, are now available, Cisco's technique is the most common.
 With IPFIX, the IETF (Internet Engineering Task Force) has also introduced an industry standard for the export of flow data records based on NetFlow version 9.
 Many producers now support this protocol with their devices.

 With flow examination, the administrator is able to know who is doing what, when and where in the network, and how the data traffic flows in their infrastructure.
 It also enables the administrator to detect any anomalies that may indicate malware or other undesirable network events.

 On the other hand, the information is also useful for the implementation of a Quality of Service (QoS) in a network environment.
-QoS concerns the prioritisation of data traffic.
+QoS concerns the prioritization of data traffic.
 This means that the data packets of a business-critical application which depends on low latency – for instance VoIP (Voice over IP) – are given ‘priority’ over data packets from a less latent application, such as emails.

 How network flow works

 A flow packet contains various types of meta-information, such as the IP address of the sender and the receiver, the source and destination ports, Layer 3 protocol types, the classification of the service, and the router or switch interface.
-The protocol groups all packets with the same contents into a flow and then summarises the packets and bytes together at the end.
+The protocol groups all packets with the same contents into a flow and then summarizes the packets and bytes together at the end.

 Network components that support a network flow protocol create and send such a flow packet via a push method.
 A collector then gathers these data records.
-Depending on which protocols it supports, this collector converts these data into standardised values, thus preparing them for examination.
+Depending on which protocols it supports, this collector converts these data into standardized values, thus preparing them for examination.
 The collector then forwards the data to a central instance, which then displays the processed data graphically, making it available in the form of a GUI for deeper insights.